lparolari/structural-variations-analysis/docs/README.md

 # Analysis

-Generated tracks help us to study the alignment of the donor genome on the reference genome and detect structural variations.
+## The Goal

+In order to analyze unknown bacterium reads we need to study how they relate wrt a reference genome.
+In particular, we want to find structural variations like insertions, deletions and inversions.
+To perform this task we want to exploit mate pairs, but first of all we need to remember how they are extracted from donor.

+## How To Detect Structural Variations

+As said in [Mednedev et al., 2009][1], modern sequencing technologies can generate two reads at an approximately known distance in genome (insert).
+Mate pairs are created when genomic DNA is fragmented and size-selected inserts are circularized and linked by means of an internal adaptor.
+Finally, mate pairs are sequenced around the adaptor.

+Mate pairs can be studied to detect some structural variations by simply looking at the average fragments length that maps on the reference genome.
+For example, deletions are found when a mate pair maps over an region with deletion on the reference genome, but the mapped distance is greather than the insert size.
+This holds, simmetrically, for inserts.
+Inversions instead keep the order of the two mates but one of them changes its orientation.

+## Extract Information From Mate Pairs

+In order to extract information on mate pairs data, a pipeline were implemented with the aim of generating some tracks encoding different information which will help us understand and detect structural variations.

+The analysis of

+- sequence coverage,
+- physical coverage,
+- average fragments length,
+- relative reads orientation,
+- fragments length distribution,
+- multiple alignments, and
+- hard/soft clippings

+should give enough information to infer whether an anomaly is a structural variation, and in case, understand which one.

+## Exploit The Information

-For example, tracks with coverage and fragments length help us to detect mainly insertion and deletions, and partially inversions.
+For example, tracks with coverages and fragments length help us to detect mainly insertion and deletions, and partially inversions.
 When average fragments length increases usually we are facing a deletion, otherwise it may be an inversion.
-The two tracks with probabilities of insertion and deletion help us in this process.
+Also the two tracks with probabilities can help identifying which SV we are looking at.

 However, inversions are hard to discover without extra information.
-For this reason we added a track with orientations and hard/soft clippings count.
+For this reason we added a track with reads orientations and hard/soft clippings count.

-To detect repeats we also added a track that counts multiple alignments of reads: we want to identify anomalies as repeats as we are interested only in "real" structural variations.
+To detect repeats we also added a track that counts multiple alignments of reads: we want to identify anomalies as repeats if it is the case as we are interested only in "real" structural variations.

+## Outcome

 The following table is a collection of some anomalies found using IGV.